waldyrious/sequelize/docs/manual/core-concepts/model-basics.md

     }
   },

-  // Comments can only be added to columns in MySQL, MariaDB, PostgreSQL and MSSQL
+  // Comments can only be added to columns in MySQL, MariaDB, Postgres and MSSQL
   commentMe: {
     type: DataTypes.INTEGER,
     comment: 'This is a column name that has a comment'